Procession of the Christs of Izalco: Exploring Salvadorans Traditions and Preserving Heritage

-As in past years, Indigenous residents, parishioners of Izalco, and visitors alike will participate in the 2024 Procession of the Christs of Izalco.
-This Salvadoran tradition unfolds every year on Holy Thursday during the Easter Week celebrations.
+As in past years, Indigenous residents, parishioners of Izalco, and visitors alike will participate in the Procession of the Christs of Izalco.
+This Salvadoran tradition unfolds yearly on Holy Thursday during the Easter Week celebrations.

-During the Procession of the Christs of Izalco, members of the brotherhoods carry 12 crucified Christs throughout the town’s streets for 16 hours; it begins at 2.30 PM on Thursday and ends at 6 AM on Friday.
-This is an activity in which Catholics and indigenous peoples participate.
+During the Procession of the Christs of Izalco, members of the brotherhoods carry 12 crucified Christs throughout the town’s streets for 16 hours.

 In the Procession of the Christs of Izalco, members of the Jesus Nazareno brotherhood of that district participate in carrying the images; they wear their customary purple tunics, and the indigenous people wear their traditional clothing.